What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 Sometimes Hearing Specialists Can Hear That Buzzing Noise Too

 Tinnitus is a genuine – and quite annoying – condition.
 While it often can’t be diagnosed, there are rare instances that concern pulsatile tinnitus, where a hearing specialist trained to treat tinnitus can use instruments like a stethoscope to hear what you’re hearing.
 But remember that this only occurs in cases of pulsatile tinnitus, which is far less common than the typical form of tinnitus.

 How Did I Get Tinnitus?
 What Caused This Humming Noise in My Head?

 The most common cause of tinnitus is a loud noise that you were exposed to over a period of time.
 It’s very common among musicians and other people who spend a lot of time around loud music, as well as several other professions where workers are exposed to loud noises day in and day out for long periods.

 There are some professions that are loud enough to cause workers to develop tinnitus, such as:

-- Factory Work – You’re around noisy machines all day long, so that’s got to do something to your senses, right?
-On top of the noise, factory work can be stressful, which is another factor that leads to tinnitus and over time can make it much worse.
+- Factory Work – You’re around noisy machines all day long, so that’s got to do something with your senses, right?
+On top of the noise, factory work can be stressful, which is another factor that leads to tinnitus and, over time, can make it much worse.
 Do you work near a pneumatic riveter?
-They are some of worst, clocking in at over 125 decibels, which is loud enough to cause immediate, permanent hearing loss, as well as severe cases of tinnitus.
+They are some of the worst, clocking in at over 125 decibels, which is loud enough to cause immediate, permanent hearing loss, as well as severe cases of tinnitus.